thepranab/materials-for-max-qe2021-online-school/Day-3/REMOTE-HOW-TO.md

 # How to run calculations remotely on the HPC cluster

-Some examples take too long on a laptop computer, hence they will be run remotely on the HPC cluster.
+Some examples take too long on a laptop computer, hence they will be run remotely on the HPC cluster, which up to Day-8 is either hpc-login1.arnes.si, frontend1.hpc.sissa.it, or argo.ictp.it.

+## Specifics

+Those of you who were allocated to:
+- **Arnes cluster** (hpc-login1.arnes.si): do not read output files on the cluster (or download them from the cluster), while calculation is running.
+This will likely lead to file corruption.
+Instead check the status of calculation with either `remote_squeue` from the virtual-machine or `squeue -u $USER` on the cluster and only when the calculation is completed read or download the files.

+- **SISSA cluster** (frontend1.hpc.sissa.it): activate
+  virtual-private-network (VPN) at the beginning of each hands-on session with:

+        kill-openconnect; sissa-openconnect

+  The *kill-openconnect* commands is just a precaution, because openconnect will hang if it is already running.

+## Conventional way to run remotely (not used during the school)
 The conventional way to run calculations remotely is to:

 1. Copy the need files to remote computer via `scp` or `rsync`.
 2. Log to the remote computer via `ssh`.